fluxninja/aperture/docs/content/faq.md

 take necessary actions to prevent the system from becoming unhealthy.
 Therefore, the server gets enough time to reach a healthy state.

-It might happen that overload is happening too quickly for auto-scale to happen.
+Overload might be happening too quickly for auto-scale to happen.
 In such case, the Load Scheduler will queue or drop excessive load to protect existing services.

 ### Can the Aperture Controller run in a non-containerized environment?

 No, as for now, we only support deploying [Aperture Controller][] on a Kubernetes cluster.
-Remember that it's also possible to use [Aperture Cloud Controller] instead of deploying your own.
+Remember that it's also possible to use the [Aperture Cloud Controller] instead of deploying your own.

 ### Can the Aperture Agent run in a non-containerized environment?